cody-beng/Laravel-CICD-Pipeline/README.md

 - Enter name EC2_HOST and secrets -> secrets will be your server user
 - Enter name SSH_TEST_PRIVATE_KEY and secrets -> secrets will be your private SSH key

-- **Note** - If you don't have the ssh key, go to your server and run the code below
+- **Note** - If you forgot your ssh key during creation on the instance, go to your EC2 instance server and run the code below
   ```bash
   cd ~/.ssh
   ssh-keygen -t ed25519 -C "your_email@example.com"